Frank J. Cannon: Early life

 Born in Salt Lake City, Cannon was the eldest child of Sarah Jenne Cannon and George Q. Cannon.
 His father was an apostle in the Church of Jesus Christ of Latter-day Saints (LDS Church) and later was a member of its First Presidency.
 After attending the school in Salt Lake City, Frank Cannon studied at University of Deseret, graduating at the age of 19.
 He married Martha Brown of Ogden in 1878.

 Political career

+In the string of events preceding the announcement of Wilford Woodruff in September, 1890 that The Church of Jesus Christ of Latter-day Saints would not sanction additional polygamist marriages, Cannon played a role in shuttling communications between the US Congress and Church leadership.

 In 1891 he helped to organize the Utah Republican Party.
 After a failed bid to become delegate from the Utah Territory, he succeeded and served from March 4, 1895, to January 4, 1896.
 Cannon was chosen in 1896 to serve as senator by the Utah Legislature in spite of LDS church leadership favoring his father for the job.
 He served in the United States Senate, initially, as a member of the Republican Party; however, he later became a member of the Silver Republican Party, founded by his successor (and future employer at The Salt Lake Tribune) Thomas Kearns.